-The FY 2023 Proposed Budget calls for a combined 7.0% average increase to both water and sewer volumetric and ready-to-serve charges.
-This proposed increase is above the Spending Affordability Guidelines (SAG) of 6.5% as recommended by Prince George's and Montgomery Counties' Councils.
-To develop a budget based on the 7.0% rate increase, \$133 million in additional cuts were made to the operating and capital budgets.
+The FY 2023 Approved Budget calls for a combined 6.5% average increase to both water and sewer volumetric and ready-to-serve charges.
+This approved increase is in accordance to the Spending Affordability Guidelines (SAG) of 6.5% as recommended by Prince George's and Montgomery Counties' Councils.
+To develop a budget based on the 6.5% rate increase, \$133 million in cuts were made to the operating and capital budgets in the proposed budget and an additional \$3.9 million of operating cuts were made to achieve the Counties' Councils recommended rate of 6.5%.
 The current budget does support some of WSSC Water's strategic priorities, but customers will feel the impact on services.